Life is too short to spend your career stuck wasting away at a boring accounting job. Trust me, I've been there a few times.

 Now that you can see how great it is to be able to work from home or wherever.
 Let's take a look at where to find these remote accounting jobs.

-Enter your email below to get access to The Lifestyle Accountant's Toolkit
+Enter your email below to get access to The Lifestyle Accountant Toolkit

 I've searched all ends of the internet for the best websites to find remote accounting jobs, saving you hours of time and energy.

 This job search website is specifically for accountants.
 Whether you're looking for an accounting internship, entry-level or experienced job, they have listings from a variety of accounting firms.
-In regards to remote opportunities, I've seen listings for positions including:
+They also have a dedicated page for remote accounting jobs including the following:

 As the name of this website suggest, FlexJobs has job listings that revolve around flexible work arrangement and working remotely.